CERTIFIED PROFESSIONAL LIFE INSURANCE (CPLI)

 |Insurer or Reinsurer||Approved Training program -as above - Please note that the maximum points are based on a long duration course that is assessable.||0.25 to 1|

 NB: Please note that the criteria for the membership categories may be altered by the Board in future to ensure we align with the Australian Qualifications Framework (AQF).
 The list of suitable courses and activities as well as the points table is also constantly being refined and updated to reflect evolving development activity and regulatory requirements of the life insurance industry.
 Please note the education panel will assess each application and the qualifications submitted to support each application looking at the content and duration of courses and how this relates to life insurance and the persons competencies/professional development.
 The AQF levels of qualifications – look at educational content that relates to this and has an assessable component for the competencies/coursework they have gained/studied.
-For reinsurer courses the panel look for the completion of a full set of claims modules or Underwriting modules that represent a minimum of 50+ hours duration.
-This would then be awarded a maximum of up to 1 point only.
 The onus is on the member to provide this proof.